exercism/DEPRECATED.help.exercism.io/app/pages/languages/getting-started-with-lisp.md

 ## Running tests

-Load the test file into your running Lisp implementation.
+Load the test file into your running Lisp implementation, for example, `(load "point-mutations-test")`.
+This will run the tests the first time automatically.
+After that you can run the test suite in the REPL with `(lisp-unit:run-tests :all :point-mutations-test)`.

 ## Making your first Common Lisp solution